 How can we use this information to help candidates along their GME journey?

 Prospective students are hungry for information about how an MBA or business master’s degree can help them achieve their goals.
 On behalf of the GME community, GMAC is publishing a companion guide for candidates titled, “Is Business School Worth It?”
-Publishing on mba.com in January 2022, this guide will provide candidates with concrete information to help them decide how best to proceed and reinforce their decision to pursue a graduate management degree.
+Publishing on mba.com in early 2022, this guide will provide candidates with concrete information to help them decide how best to proceed and reinforce their decision to pursue a graduate management degree.
 It will also include insights and real-world testimonials that encourage prospective students to make 2022 the year in which they make GME a reality for them.

 Advocating for GME

 GMAC will make the study report and candidate guide widely available to the industry and general public to advocate for GME.
 School professionals can use these resources to develop program strategies, identify talent pools, inform recruitment efforts, and address perceptions of prospective applicants.
-In January 2022, GMAC will host a session at the annual Leadership Conference seeking guidance from school professionals, like yourself, on how to make the most of these new insights.

 GMAC looks forward to working with you to help candidates worldwide pursue GME.